NIGMS/Transcriptome-Assembly-Refinement-and-Applications/README.md

 # Quick Overview
 This module teaches you how to perform a short-read RNA-seq Transcriptome Assembly with Google Cloud Platform using a Nextflow pipeline, and eventually using the Google Cloud Life Sciences API.
 In addition to the overview given in this README, you will find three Jupyter notebooks that teach you different components of RNA-seq in the cloud.

+This module will cost you about $7.00 to run end to end, assuming you shutdown and delete all resources upon completion.

 ## Contents